bradwestness/bradwestness.github.io/_posts/2016-10-06-mod-5-ping-pong.md

 [Cutthroat](https://www.youtube.com/watch?v=OlJOICX_B7M), but with different scoring.

 ## The Game ##
-In Cutthroat, each player makes a shot and then rotates to the opposite side of the table.
+In **Cutthroat**, each player makes a shot and then rotates to the opposite side of the table.
 If you miss a shot, you get a point, and the first player to reach five points is eliminated.
 The last player standing wins.
-Points are "bad" and you want your score to remain as low as possible.
+Points are *bad* and you want your score to remain as low as possible.

 The problem with this is that it encourages conservative play because missing a shot